A Staff Trip to the Quarry

 The quarry has depths far in excess of recreational limits, so teaching the Advanced Open Water Deep dive will be no problem.
 Up front, this is a quarry that fairly recently flooded.
 That’s a good thing for us divers, as there hasn’t been a large amount of silt build up.
 It also means there is better visibility than some other places.

 The dive went well.
 I dropped down to the platform to check the thermocline and found it at about 20’ FW.
 Then I went back up to wait on the rest of the group.
 As you can see on left, we dropped to the platform, where we settled down.
 Hovering there I pictured how I would use the platform to teach.
 The three platforms that are marked are really big.
 They must be 16×32 or bigger and they are in great shape.

-There is another one we looked at on our second dive, but probably won’t use it as it is a bit shallower.
+There is a third one we looked at on our second dive.
+We probably won’t use it as it is a bit shallower.

-After a short break and a change of tanks we headed out for another 21 – minute dive, heading the other way.
+After a short break and a change of tanks we headed out for another 21 – minute dive.
+This time we headed the other way.
 We saw the culvert placed in the water for us to play in.
 We then, as a group, decided that we were getting a bit chilly, so we headed back to shore.

 To get there, just put the springs into Google maps and it will bring you right here.
 To get there, it took us about an hour and 15 minutes, but we have a tendency to stop for breakfast before going in.
 Both times we’ve been there Google/Waze has taken us up 270 to HWY 26.
 Once you get on #26, at the first light we have found an IHOP off to our left.
 There are a lot of other restaurants for lunch or dinner.